K

 Head to tarx.com/download and grab the macOS DMG.
 Open it, drag TARX to Applications, and launch.

 On first launch, TARX will download the Mind model (~4.7 GB).
 This is a one-time download.
-The model runs entirely on your Mac's GPU using Metal — no internet required after the initial setup.
+The Computer route uses your Mac's GPU through Metal after setup.

 Your first conversation